-Notification of any emergency leave whether comp. time, vacation or sick leave must be made prior to or not more than within one-half (1/2) hour prior to or after the scheduled time for beginning the employees work duties unless the employee is already at work.
+Notification of any emergency leave whether comp. time, vacation or sick leave must be made prior to or not more than one-half (1/2) hour after the scheduled time for beginning the employees work duties unless the employee is already at work.
 Emergency leave will not be unreasonably denied.

-10.2 Reduced Work Day, Workweek and Work Schedule Changes
+10.2 Work Day, Workweek and Work Schedule Changes

-Future changes to the The City will offer each employee working on a reduced workweek as of 7/1/06 the opportunity to continue on a reduced workweek or to return to a five (5) day workweek of thirty-seven and one-half (37-1/2) hours or forty hours (40) (as specified in Section 10.1 above).
-No such change in workweek referred to in Section 10.1 shall be the subject of meet and confer between the City and the Association.occur without there first being a meeting between the affected employee and the Department Head Existing employee workweeks (for example 36 hours) in effect upon ratification of this MOU by ACEA and approval by the City Council shall remain in effect provided such schedules continue to meet business and operational needs of the City.- Specific work days and schedules The workweek of any employees hired after 7/1/06 will be set based on business and operational need and will be at the discretion of the Department Head.
+Future changes to the workweek referred to in Section 10.1 shall be the subject of meet and confer between the City and the Association.
+Existing employee workweeks (for example 36 hours) in effect upon ratification of this MOU by ACEA and approval by the City Council shall remain in effect provided such schedules continue to meet business and operational needs of the City.
+Specific work days and schedules of employees will be set based on business and operational need and will be at the discretion of the Department Head.